abebaschickler/Superstore-Sales-Profit-Analysis/README.md

 ## Analysis Summary
-The analysis was performed using SQL to evaluate regional, category, and subcategory profitability.
-The results were visualized using Tableau to identify differences in sales performance and profitability across regions.
+The West region was the strongest-performing region, generating the highest sales, profit, and profit margin.
+The Central region had the lowest profitability, mainly due to high discounts in the Furniture category, particularly Tables, , Furnishings, and Bookcases.
 ## Key Findings
 - The West region achieved the highest sales and profit.
 - The Central region had the lowest profit margin despite relatively high sales.